melt-ui/next-gen/README.md

 - [ ] Good docs structure
 - [ ] Automatically check if returned types are valid HTML attributes
 - [ ] Component JSDoc with @component
+- [ ] Use inert for focus trapping, also solves scrollbar issues